AustinHackers/austinhackers.github.io/rules.md

 # {{ page.title }}

 ### Rules
-There are essentially three basic rules of AHA.

 * You must participate to remain a member.
 * There is no recording or filming allowed.